Ochieng23/Baila-backend/README.md

 songs: Contains information about each song, including its name, length, and the album it belongs to.

+users: contains information about users accessing the platform. users can create profiles and login.
+Users have access to all the other table using macro associtations.
 ## Usage
 The API endpoints can be tested using a tool like Postman.